SpicyLemon/EasyOverrider/README.md

     }
 }
 ```
-In the above code, the paramList in MoreFoo will now contain all the info on the params in both Foo and Baz.
+In the above code, the paramList in MoreFoo will now contain all the info on the params in both Foo and MoreFoo.
 For example, if you call `moreFoo.toString()`, the resulting String will contain all appropriate entries from the Foo object as well as the `theString` parameter from the MoreFoo object.

 #### Details of the ParamListBuilder
 The usual way of creating a `ParamListBuilder` is by using the static `ParamList.forClass(Class)` method.
 This way, you don't have to import the `ParamListBuilder` class into your class.